About

 issue:

-e-mail each year from visitors who are offended by
+e-mail each year from visitors who were offended by

 the name of this web site.
-Some have questioned whether
+Some also questioned whether

-I am anti-Christian.
-They reason that the title,
+I was anti-Christian.
+They reasoned that the CPATS part of the title, showed

 an invasion of Sacred Theology by the profane.